-Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material (a, b, c)
+Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material

-Relevant disclosures in this report

-a.
-See C.2., C.6.

-b.
-See A.1.5, C.2., C.6., Risk management and principal risk factors section a.
-See A.1.6.
+(a, b, c) Relevant disclosures in this rep oort a.
+See C.2., C.6. a.
+See A.1.6. a.
+See A.1.5., A.1.6., C.6., Risk a.
+See A.1.3., A.1.5., Report of b.
+See A.1.5, C.2., C.6., Risk b.
+See A.1.6., C.6., Risk management and principal risk factors section Remuneration Committee management and principal management and principal b.
+See A.1.3., A.1.6. risk factors section k factors section risk factors section b.

-(a, b, c)

-b.
-See A.1.6., C.6., Risk management and principal risk factors section c.
-See A.1.5.

-a.
-See A.1.5., A.1.6., C.6., Risk management and principal risk factors section b.
 See above c.
-See above a.
-See A.1.3., A.1.5., Report of Remuneration Committee b.
-See A.1.3., A.1.6.

-c.
-See Sustainability at a Glance, A.1.2., A.1.6.

-Current activities

-Board oversight via SECR Committee and Audit and Compliance Committee; multiple layers of robust governance; 2021 materiality assessment still relevant and so not updated Delivering against Flightpath Net Zero strategy and nine leadership KPIs; sustainability-linked loans for British Airways and Iberia; TCFD-aligned scenario analysis; one- and three-year financial and business plans integrate sustainability aspects; new sustainability contract clause for suppliers Sustainable aviation risks are treated as a principal risk and regularly reviewed within Enterprise Risk Management (ERM) processes; risk disclosures received an 'A' rating from CDP Clear metrics and targets for 2025, 2030 and 2050 (see 'At a Glance'); climate-related remuneration for senior executives and managers

-Planned future activities

-Review assurance, repeating materiality assessment in 2024

-Ramp up of SAF procurement, ongoing scenario analysis, reviewing guidance and evidence on pathways to support 1.5°C transition More detailed work on risk impacts to 2030 and 2040, actions to maximise climate resilience, and risk mitigation KPIs

-Delivery against existing targets, review 2030 targets in line with latest evidence on 1.5°C-aligned transitions
+See Sustainability at a c.
+See A.1.5. c.
+See above Glance, A.1.2., A.1.6.
+Current activities Board oversight via SECR Committee and Audit and Compliance Committee; multiple layers of robust governance; 2021 materiality assessment still relevant and so not updated Delivering against Flightpath Net Zero strategy and nine leadership KPIs; sustainability-linked loans for British Airways and Iberia; TCFD-aligned scenario analysis; one- and three-year financial and business plans integrate sustainability aspects; new sustainability contract clause for suppliers Sustainable aviation risks are treated as a principal risk and regularly reviewed within Enterprise Risk Management (ERM) processes; risk disclosures received an 'A' rating from CDP Clear metrics and targets for 2025, 2030 and 2050 (see 'At a Glance'); climate-related remuneration for senior executives and managers Planned future activities Review assurance, repeating materiality assessment in 2024 Ramp up of SAF procurement, ongoing scenario analysis, reviewing guidance and evidence on pathways to support 1.5°C transition More detailed work on risk impacts to 2030 and 2040, actions to maximise climate resilience, and risk mitigation KPIs Delivery against existing targets, review 2030 targets in line with latest evidence on 1.5°C-aligned transitions